-Did you know that you can save a drawing in JPEG and PNG format for display on the Web?
+Did you know that you can save a drawing in JPEG and PNG format for display on the Web, in Word, etc?
 Use the JPGOUT or PNGOUT command.
 For other formats (WMF, BMP and more), use the EXPORT command and choose a file type from the File of Type drop-down list.

 For older releases, use the following method.
 (Thanks to Shaan Hurley of Autodesk for bringing this technique to my attention.)
 In short, you use one of the raster devices provided with AutoCAD and create a PC3 file for it in the Add-A-Plotter Wizard.
 Then you plot to a file.
 Here are the steps in detail to create the PC3 file:

 - Open the drawing you want to save.

 - Choose AutoCAD button> Print> Manage Plotters to open the Plotters folder.

 - On the Begin page, choose the option you use for your regular AutoCAD plotting (My Computer or Network Plotter Server).
 Click Next., such as JPEG or PNG.
 Click Next.

 - On the Import PCP or PC2 page, click Next.

 - On the Add Plotter – Ports page, keep the default option, Plot to File.
 Click Next.

 - On the Add Plotter – Plotter Name page:, shorten the name to JPEG or PNG.
 Remember this name.
 Click Next.